rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/competition.md

 - +20 bonus points for each two-basket streak
 - +40 bonus points for each three-basket streak

-Deductions/bonuses for manual/automatic control: Your maximum score, pre-deduction, is 400.
-The deduction is then applied to your capped score.
+Deductions/bonuses for manual/automatic control: The deduction is applied to your score.
 For bonuses, your score is still capped at 400.
 * +30% for RX200 pitch/yaw control
 * +0% for servo pitch/yaw control
 * -10% for manual pitch/yaw control